NgHoangDat/dialga/README.md

 ---

-> If you ever have the need to run a Python at a specific time, or periodically.
+> If you ever have the need to run a Python function at a specific time, or periodically.
 This might come handy.

 ```py
 import asyncio